 Recall of algebraic expressions and identities.
 Verification of identities:

+Recall of linear equations in one variable.
+Introduction to the equation in two variables.
 Focus on linear equations of the type ax+by+c=0.
-Prove that a linear equation in two variables has infinitely many solutions and justify their being written as ordered pairs of real numbers, plotting them and showing that they lie on a line.
+Explain that a linear equation in two variables has infinitely many solutions and justify their being written as ordered pairs of real numbers, plotting them and showing that they lie on a line.
 Graph of linear equations in two variables.
-Examples, problems from real life, including problems on Ratio and Proportion, and with algebraic and graphical solutions being done simultaneously.
+Examples, problems from real life, including problems on Ratio and Proportion and with algebraic and graphical solutions being done simultaneously.

 The Cartesian plane, coordinates of a point, names and terms associated with the coordinate plane, notations, plotting points in the plane.